The Harmonised System code was designed to label all existing goods in elaborate detail so it would be easier to identify products internationally.

-Harmonized System (HS) codes are a unique identifier to classify the exact type of goods you’re shipping.
+Harmonised System (HS) codes are a unique identifier to classify the exact type of goods you’re shipping.

 The responsibility of providing the HS code is always that of the shipper.
 You can find the HS code for your product via your country’s government website, or by using DHL Express’ dedicated Interactive Classifier tool.

-ASEAN countries follow the ASEAN Harmonized Tariff Nomenclature (AHTN) – where the first six digits still take reference from the international HS codes – but there are an additional two digits at the end that further break down the sub-headings.
+ASEAN countries follow the ASEAN Harmonised Tariff Nomenclature (AHTN) – where the first six digits still take reference from the international HS codes – but there are an additional two digits at the end that further break down the sub-headings.
 Commodities shipped within ASEAN normally use the eight digit AHTN classification, but the six digit HS codes are also considered valid.

 Businesses are encouraged to indicate the HS code in their shipping documents to ensure a uniform mode of clearance every time.
 There are thousands of different HS codes, but each commodity is further dissected into very specific descriptions.